 In RPL assessments, you will be provided with a mapping document.
 This outlines the competencies of the unit and asks you to provide evidence against each of these competencies.

 Let’s take for example the Diploma of Quality Auditing.
 If you have been participating in audits or helping to prepare for them in your current or recent roles but don’t have a transferable qualification to show for it, we can use RPL to examine your skills and determine your eligibility for the qualification.

-One of the units of competency within the Diploma of Quality Auditing is BSBAUD402 Participate in a Quality Audit.
+One of the units of competency within the Diploma of Quality Auditing is BSBAUD411 Participate in a Quality Audits.
 To be eligible for RPL for this unit of competency you must demonstrate your knowledge of the elements and your ability to perform the functions under the performance criteria.

-To do this, you can provide documents that showcases your abilities aligned to the performance and knowledge evidence dot points of this unit of competency which makes it much easier for you to know exactly what you need to provide.
+To do this, you can provide documents that showcases your abilities aligned to the performance and knowledge evidence dot points of this unit, which makes it much easier for you to know exactly what you need to provide.